Skip to content Accessibility info

 $1,366 per 6-month bill

 Source: Augustyniak Insurance Group, 2026 policy data.
-Per-household (not per-vehicle).
-The average policy in our book insures about 2 vehicles.
+Figures are per household, not per vehicle.
+The average household in our data insures about 2 vehicles.

 By Zip Code